JohnnyGOX17/john-gentile-website/kb/leadership/quotes.md

 > Quality is not an act, it is a habit.

 -Aristotle

+> The way you think determines the way you feel, and the way you feel determines the way you act.

+-Rick Warren

 > Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.